Table of Contents

 Read the instructions carefully first.

-The Feature Policy header is a security header that controls which browser features can be used.
+The Permissions Policy header is a security header that controls which browser features can be used.
 Besides implementing these rules for your own content it can also prevent external iframes from using these browser features, making it a powerful header to secure your site.

 The Permissions-Policy HTTP header replaces the existing Feature-Policy header for controlling delegation of permissions and powerful features.
 The header uses a structured syntax, and allows sites to more tightly restrict which origins can be granted access to features.
 This will be released in Really Simple SSL 4.1 before depracation.